 Our Theory of Change highlights CAEL’s primary objective of providing all adult learners with an equitable opportunity to successfully obtain credentials and skills that lead to good jobs, increased economic mobility, and an improved quality of life.

-For nearly 50 years, CAEL has developed and upheld evidence-based standards that secure successful education and employment outcomes for adult learners and workers.
+For 50 years, CAEL has developed and upheld evidence-based standards that secure successful education and employment outcomes for adult learners and workers.
 Continuous and extensive analysis of established and emerging practices informs CAEL’s research and guidance, such as the Adult Learner Leaders for Institutional Effectiveness Framework, or ALLIES Framework.

 The ALLIES Framework guides institutions through the change management process for effectively meeting the needs of diverse adult learners within digitally dependent learning environments and evolving labor markets.